chrisneave/FakeMinder/readme.md

 `grunt`

-Integration tests are executed using PhantomJS and CasperJS.
+Integration tests are executed using mocha and require.
 Execute the corresponding grunt task to run them:

 `grunt int-test`

+Browser based integration tests are run using CasperJS and PhantomJS.
+Execute them using the following grunt task:

+`grunt ui-test`

 ## Code Coverage